Tokyo is Michelin's most gourmet capital for sixth year

 Following is a list of the 14 top-rated Tokyo restaurants, and one in the Shonan coastal area, according to the Michelin guide.

-The first Michelin restaurant guide, aimed at drivers in the early days of motoring, was published by the tyre company in 1900.
+The first Michelin restaurant guide, aimed at drivers in the early days of motoring, was published by the tire company in 1900.
 The star rating system was introduced in the 1920s.

 1. Azabu Yukimura